 #4 Snow is in the air.

-During a storm you can help your plants by easing snow off bent branches.
+During winter storms you can help your plants by easing snow off bent branches.
 Rachel George, our Garden Team lead advises, “Older Rhododendrons, new dwarf conifers and other shrubs and trees can suffer breakage that could disfigure them.
 I recommend going out a couple times during a snowfall and gently lift branches from the underside to help remove snow.
 A broom is a good tool to use.
 If there is ice, you just need to leave it alone and deal with any damage later.”

 If you do decide to use salt to keep your walkway clear, please remember to use it sparingly around your plants.
 Salt can be damaging when plants come in contact with it, and they can also be damaged by the runoff after a thaw.